bugtender/CommentEasyView/README.md

 #CommentEasyView
-Help you make BIG and EASY to view comment.
+A sublime text plugin help you make easy view comment in your code overview.

+##Beta-version1
+Only support english character now...

+##How to use
+1.select characters which you want to make it easy view 2.then push [cmd]+[alt]+[/]